-Other Belgians tend to think of Antwerp locals as snobby and arrogant, but we decided not to make judgements before we had seen it first hand …
+Other Belgians tend to think of Antwerp locals as snobby and arrogant, but we decided not to make judgments before we had seen it first hand.

 It turns out that the people in Antwerp really do love their city, but in their opinion they’re not arrogant – they’re just telling the truth.